NestJS Prisma Global Exception Filter Guide 2026

 });

 Tests catch regressions.
 Someone refactors error handling, breaks status codes, tests fail immediately.
-Without tests, broken error handling reaches production where users discover it first.

 Environment-Specific Error Messages